 Michael Vick’s high-profile trial for dogfighting and cruelty to animals in 2007 roused a growing sympathy for pit bulls, encouraging people to adopt them and bring them into their homes.
 In the 10 years since, pit bulls have been increasingly marketed to families with children as a result of overbreeding, overcrowding in shelters, and extensive public relations campaigns.

 Pit bulls are not suitable family dogs.
-A study of fatal dog attacks between 1990 and 2007 found that 85% of pit bull victims were children, and 48% of people killed by pit bulls in 2014 were family members.
-Approximately 85% of victims are under 13 years old and most are under 3.
+In 2020, 46 dog attacks resulted in human death: 15 child victims, 3 victims (ages 10-18) and 28 adult victims.
 The majority of pit bull attacks are triggered by small, everyday movements: answering a phone, reaching for TV remote, opening a purse, opening a car door, slipping on ice, sitting down on a bed, reading a Bible, and taking down a Christmas tree.
 View details of unprovoked triggers.
 The number of attacks has rapidly increased as more pit bulls of unknown backgrounds are adopted.
-From 1991 to 1998, pit bulls averaged nearly 3 deaths per year, while from 2007 to 2014, pit bulls averaged 21 deaths per year.

 PIT BULLS ARE A COMMUNITY ISSUE

 Pit bulls are a community issue that affects the right of the public to use the streets, sidewalks, laneways, parks and public spaces of a city or town.
 People are being attacked while jogging, riding their bikes, taking out garbage, picking up their mail, or entering and exiting stores.